python-discord/branding/seasonal/README.md

 │ │ ├── banner.png
 ```

 While the **easter** season is active, the bot will apply its `avatar.png` and `banner.png` assets.
-However as the season does not provide any server icons, the bot will continue to cycle the evergreen ones - `winky.gif`, and `spinner.png`.
+However as the season does not provide any server icons, the bot will continue to cycle the evergreen ones - `winky.gif` and `spinner.png`.

-Once we enter **christmas** season, the bot will apply the `snowing.gif` server icon - it will not cycle, as there is only one.
-Additionally, the christmas `avatar.png` will be used, however the bot will fallback on the evergreen `banner.png`.
+Once we enter the **christmas** season, the bot will apply the `snowing.gif` server icon - it will not cycle, as there is only one icon.
+Additionally, the christmas `avatar.png` will be used.
+However, the bot will fall back to the evergreen `banner.png`.

 While no specific season is active, the bot simply uses the evergreen one.